OmarDuran/nfempy/README.md

 # Neat finite elements for python

-A lightweight library for defining finite elements and simulating multiphysics is being developed as part of this exploratory project.
+A lightweight library for defining finite elements and simulating multiphysics problems.
+It is being developed as part of this exploratory project in Python.

 This project aims to provide a general, yet simple, method for using finite elements methods in Python.